misiekofski/selenpy/README.md

 `pip install -r requirements.txt` in project main folder

 ## Running tests
-1. From Pycharm by running .feature file
+1. From Pycharm by running .feature file in `/features` folder (right click -> run)
-2. From command line by running `behave` command from project main folder
+2. From command line by running `behave --no-capture` command from project main folder

 ## Changing browser to Firefox (or any other)